Nevşehirli Damat Ibrahim Pasha: Letter of Farrukhsiyar

 The Mughal Emperor Farrukhsiyar, a great-grandson of Aurangzeb, is also known to have sent a letter to the Ottomans which was received by the Grand Vizier Ibrahim Pasha, providing a graphic description informing him of the efforts of the Mughal commander Syed Hassan Ali Khan Barha against the Rajput and Maratha rebellion.

 Marriage and descendants

 Ibrahim Pasha was married to the daughter of the sultan, Fatma Sultan, in 1717 when the princess was fourteen and Ibrahim was fifty.
-This marriage into the Ottoman dynasty earned him the epithet "Damat" (Turkish: bridesgroom, son-in-law).
-Before, he had another wife, by whom divorced to marry Fatma.
-They had at least a son, Nevşehirli Mehmed Bey, who marry Atike Sultan, half-sister of Fatma.
+This marriage into the Ottoman dynasty earned him the epithet "Damat" (Turkish: bridegroom, son-in-law).
+He was earlier married to another woman, whom he divorced to marry Fatma.
+From this previous marriage, he had at least one son, Nevşehirli Mehmed Bey, who married Atike Sultan, a half-sister of Fatma.

 Ibrahim and Fatma had two sons and two daughters: